 When mixing Gatorade energy drink, add powder to suit taste.

-When mixing Nuun energy drink, pour the contents of a Nuun foil bag into an empty 5 gallon pail, then add 1 gallon of water, wait 10 minutes for the tablets to dissolve, then fill the rest of the pail with water.

 The yogourt, hot dogs and cakes are for volunteers, not skiers.
 Volunteers include the checkpoint team, safety, waxing, radio and visiting volunteers.

 The checkpoint located after the second section of each day (CP 9 and 4 in 2019) also serve warm chili to skiers.